apex-dev-tools/sobject-types/README.md

 ### Resolving File Differences

-After generating the types, they need merging into the existing src structure which contains manual edits.
+After generating the types, they need merging into the existing src structure.
+It contains manual edits so cannot simply be overwritten.

 Use a diff tool to move content across.
-For example, Intellij has `Compare With...` which can be run on `generated` and `SObjects` directories.
+For example, Intellij has `Compare With...` which can be run on `generated/` and `SObjects/` directories.

-In `generated` dir, to quickly copy new files across:
+In the `generated/` dir, to quickly copy newly added files across:

 ```sh
 diff -r ../src/main/java/com/nawforce/runforce/SObjects ./ | sed -n 's/Only in \.\/\{0,1\}: \(.*\)/\1/p' | xargs -I {} cp {} ../src/main/java/com/nawforce/runforce/SObjects
 ```

-To verify additions were not missed, print them to `!diff.txt` file (ignoring copyright):
+To verify new fields to existing objects were not missed, print them to `!diff.txt` file (ignoring copyright):

 ```sh
 diff -rub -I 'Copyright' ../src/main/java/com/nawforce/runforce/SObjects ./ | grep -E "^\+.[^\*]" | grep -v '+++ b/' > '!diff.txt'